DataBiosphere/terra-external-credentials-manager/integration/README.md

 ## Other Notes

 * To reset the data in the perf database, download the [psql-connect script](https://github.com/broadinstitute/dsp-scripts/blob/master/firecloud/psql-connect.sh) from the DSP Scripts repo.
-Use it to run the `regenerate_perf_data.sql` script on the perf database:
+Use it to connect to the perf database and run the `regenerate_perf_data.sql` script:
   ```
   ./psql-connect.sh perf externalcreds some/relative/path/to/resources/datageneration/regenerate_perf_data.sql
   ```